-- Pressure (P) input from the MV sensor, differential pressure (DP) input from the MV sensor, connections for temperature (T) input from a customer-supplied RTD/PRT or a single static pressure sensor with RTD/PRT connections.
-Alternatively, you can purchase the flow computer without an integral sensor. - Two on-board I/O channels that you can individually configure as either digital input (DI), digital output (DO), or pulse input (PI) - Two on-board I/O channels that you can individually configure as either analog input (AI) or analog output (AO)
+- Pressure (P) input from the MV sensor, differential pressure (DP) input from the MV sensor, connections for temperature (T) input from a customer-supplied RTD/PRT -or a single Static Pressure Sensor with RTD/PRT connections.
+Alternatively, you can purchase the flow computer without an integral sensor. - Either single digital output (DO) or four on-board I/O channels [two on-board I/O channels you can individually configure as either digital input (DI), digital output (DO), or pulse input (PI) and two on-board I/O channels you can individually configure as either analog input (AI) or analog output (AO)].